 I also really like table 12 due to its proximity to the dance floor and DJ booth.
 And you’ll have some privacy here as you won’t have a constant flow of traffic going by your table all night.

 On The Record has the lowest nightclub bottle prices in Las Vegas!
 Because of this, you’ll get far more for your money here than you will at another venue.

 Take, for example, XS Nightclub.
-You’ll get more than double the bottles at OTR as compared to XS.
+You’ll get roughly double the bottles at OTR as compared to XS.